| 8:30 AM |

 Supply chain bifurcation, export controls, and friend-shoring are reshaping semiconductor geography.
 This session will address how companies and countries are navigating trade tensions, creating new partnerships, and rethinking supply chain strategies.
 It will provide a view of how Singapore can thrive amid geopolitical fragmentation through neutrality, trust, and diplomacy.

-By Ian Stewart, Director, Manufacturing & Connectivity Division, Enterprise Development Group, James Martin Center for Nonproliferation Studies |
+By Ian Stewart, Executive Director, James Martin Center for Nonproliferation Studies

 Scaling with Speed: Building the Picks and Shovels Powering the AI Era